Laboratory analysis of waste and identification of components

 Waste identification and characterization are essential for many stakeholders:

-- ICPE classified sites : compliance with environmental standards and management of hazardous waste.
+- Classified ICPE sites : compliance with environmental standards and management of hazardous waste.

 - Construction sector : analysis of demolition materials (asbestos, lead, hydrocarbons).